DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [(: ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you  :)
 ```

+**Curious what all this means?** The example prompt demonstrates how simple structure can create a consistent role.

+Their role is an "expert" who is designed to respond lengthily and with jargon.

+> The **structure** is ***(: Smile***, the content is yours to decide.
+Check the `prompt/` folder for examples of how different content can be structured with ***(: Smile***.
+For now, try talking to the AI that is created when you copy and paste the quickstart example into a chat.

 ## Quick Free Chat

+### Works Everywhere — Just Paste!

 |  **Type**  | ***(: Smile*** Compatible | **Paste & Try**                                        |
 | :--------: | :-----------------------: | ------------------------------------------------------ |